WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

   architecture/aggregate/fanc_example_100kb.agg
 ```

-This command only produces an AggregateMatrix file
+This command only produces an `AggregateMatrix` file
-(fanc_example_100kb.agg), which is useful for further usage with FAN-C,
+(`fanc_example_100kb.agg`), which is useful for further usage with
-but not easily readable.
+FAN-C, but not easily readable.

-2)  To extract the aggregate matrix in .txt format, simply add -m and to
+2)  To extract the aggregate matrix in `.txt` format, simply add `-m`
-    plot it just use -p:
+    and to plot it just use `-p`:

 ``` r
 fanc aggregate output/hic/binned/fanc_example_100kb.hic \